elizjo/Sagehen-Sprint/README.md

 - used CSS to style Cecil the Sagehen
 - used animate feature on CSS to coordinate Cecil's walk & scrolling background
 - added multiple classes for Cecil, the fire obstacle, and background from the CSS file to the HTML

+## goal for next version
-- goal for next version- add color to Cecil, jump feature, more versions/variation of fire obstacles & background
+- add color to Cecil, jump feature, more versions/variation of fire obstacles & background
-  - also, improve the playback of the game animation on github
+  - improve the playback of the game animation on github
   - gifs are hard! this gif is much slower than the current animation on the style.css file

 # Version 2 (Sept 18-25th 2021)